Environmental Science and Society

 The learning and teaching methods include:

-- Ten-page group work report completed during module week (20% of module marks)
+- A ten-page group report completed during the module

 How to apply